vivaria/edisonrul.ing/README.md

 *   The (C) Condition is not an effect.
 It cannot be negated by "Skill Drain".
 *   This (S) Special Summon does not start a chain.
     *   Once properly Special Summoned, this card can be Special Summoned by "Call of the Haunted".
-    *   This card CANNOT be Special Summoned while "Vanity’s Fiend's" effect applies, even if "Vanity's Fiend" is a Machine-Type (by "DNA Surgery").
+    *   This card CANNOT be Special Summoned while "Vanity’s Fiend"'s effect applies, even if "Vanity's Fiend" is a Machine-Type (by "DNA Surgery").
     *   This card CANNOT be Special Summoned while "Dimensional Fissure" prevents monsters from being sent to the Graveyard.
     *   This card CAN be Special Summoned by sending face-down Fusion Material Monsters you control.
     *   This card CAN be Special Summoned by sending to the Graveyard a face-up "Cyber Dragon" that is equipped to "Relinquished" (since its name is specifically listed).